striblab/strib-styles/source/guide/pages/content/colors.md

 ## Black and white

-Black and white are stored as vairables, `$color-black` and `$color-white`, in case there is a need to use slightly off values.
+Black and white are stored as vairables, `$color-black` and `$color-white`.
+The black is a specific off-black color.

 <div class="cf">.
   <div class="example-color-swatch color-bg-white">.color-bg-white</div>